NemoAndrea/SpotiStation/docs/setup.md

  sudo chmod 644 ~/.config/systemd/user/rpi-spotiplayer.service
 ```

 And then we update our `systemctl` process by running `sudo systemctl --user daemon-reload`.
-As before, it is good to see if it works before making it run on startup by running `systemctl --user start rpi-spotiplayer.service`.
+As before, it is good to see if it works before making it run on start-up by running `systemctl --user start rpi-spotiplayer.service`.
 That should start the player as normal after few seconds.

 If that all seems to work well, stop the process and set it up for running at boot: